Meteospax/obsidian-lexicalcs-plugin/.github/SECURITY.md

-Policy is intended to provide clear guidelines and procedures for addressing security-related issues, reporting vulnerabilities, and maintaining a safe and productive environment for all contributors and users, PATTERNU wants to encourage you to read and adhere to these guidelines as you engage with this repository.
+Policy is intended to provide clear guidelines and procedures for addressing security-related issues, reporting vulnerabilities, and maintaining a safe and productive environment for all contributors and users, LEXICALCS wants to encourage you to read and adhere to these guidelines as you engage with this repository.

 By working together to prioritize security, we can maintain the integrity of our